 While I eagerly worked to create our first blog, my cell phone brought some sad news that dampened my enthusiasm for the task on this cool spring day.
 The Cecil Whig’s Katy Ciamaricone was on the line, saying she needed to talk with me about Jim Cheeseman, who had passed away earlier in the day.
 Shortly after that conversation, our regular office line rang, and it was Don Herring, a retired editor from the Whig.

 If you don’t know, the “Cheese” served Cecil Countians as a photojournalist for over 20 years, capturing attention-grabbing images for our weekly and then daily newspaper as his camera documented the unfolding of history here at the top of the Chesapeake.
-He was there when the big disasters took place and as the county celebrated holidays and everyday happenings.
+He was there when the big disasters occurred and when the county celebrated holidays and everyday happenings.

 He retired in 1983, and back in the mid-1990s, I still recall the phone ringing another time.
 This time, the voice crackling over the line was Jim’s, joking and jovial as always.
 Would we be interested in adding his photographs spanning three decades to our library, he inquired.
 Oh, how exciting that call was for I couldn’t wait to get over to his apartment to see the scope of the pictures and negatives.
 In a few weeks, joined by his former editor, Don Herring, we sat for many days, pulling box after box of unorganized material together and adding his recollections to as many as possible.